 Increasing corporate attention to socially responsible practices adds another challenge in managing complex global supply chains.
 Greater transparency—and greater expectation to be transparent—means unethical behavior in even a tier-2 or -3 supplier has reputational impacts on the purchasing organization.
 While ethical sourcing isn’t a new trend, the extent to which consumers are now making purchasing decisions based on this is.
 And companies are responding: in the 2017 McKinsey Global Survey on Sustainability, respondents across all regions reported significant increases in the adoption of sustainability-related technologies.

 Take, for example, the use of blockchain for the mining of cobalt, a critical mineral for the automotive and mobile-device industries.
 Reports of labor abuses in cobalt mines have led producers and customers to deploy blockchain technologies: each bag of cobalt is sealed with a digital tag that ensures full traceability to compliance-accredited mining locations, creating a new source of competitive differentiation.

-This article has been reproduced with permission from McKinsey & Company.
-It is co-authored by Tarandeep Singh Ahuja, a partner in McKinsey’s Melbourne office, and Yen Ngai, an expert in its Sydney office, and originally published here.
+This article is an extract and has been reproduced with permission from McKinsey & Company.
+It is co-authored by Tarandeep Singh Ahuja, a partner in McKinsey’s Melbourne office, and Yen Ngai, an expert in its Sydney office.
+Full article is available here.